Planning a weekend roadtrip to Paris?

 For more tips on what to do in Paris, please check the following Budget Traveller Guides:

-We hope that this guide gives you some great ideas on what to see and do during the Euro 2016 in and around Paris this summer.
+We hope that this guide gives you some great ideas on what to see and do during the Euros in and around Paris this summer.
 Time to dress up in your country’s colours, hop in the car and start your European Championship with a fun little road trip through the North of France.
 And don’t forget to sing, support the players and have lots of fun together.
 Let the games begin!!

 Nienke & Nick of The Travel Tester